Cyanopica

-Cyanopica is a genus of magpie in the family Corvidae.
+Cyanopica is a small genus of magpies in the family Corvidae.
 They belong to a common lineage with the genus Perisoreus.

+The genus Cyanopica was introduced in 1850 by the French naturalist Charles Lucien Bonaparte.
+The type species was designated by George Gray in 1855 as Corvus cyanus Pallas, 1766, the azure-winged magpie.
 The generic name is derived from the Latin words cyanos, meaning "lapis lazuli", and pica, meaning "magpie".